basho/basho_docs/source/languages/en/riak/ops/advanced/riak-control.md

 <div class="note">
 <div class="title">Note on SSL</div>
 We strongly recommend that you enable SSL for Riak Control.
-It is enabled by default, but if you wish to disable it you must do so explicitly.
+It is disabled by default, and if you wish to enable it you must do so explicitly.
 More information can be found in the document below.
 </div>